The Snow Queen (2012 film): Soundtrack

 Mark Willott, an Emmy winning composer from UK joined with Wizart Animation to compose the soundtrack for the film.
 The theme song "We Will Never be Apart" is sung in English in the closing credits of the film with vocals by Phil Gwynne.
 The official soundtrack was heard in trailers 1 and 3.
-A Russian music video for the film was made and performed by singer Nyusha that was titled "This New Year."
+A Russian music video for the film was made and performed by singer Nyusha that was titled "This is New Year."

 Latvian band Brainstorm performed the main track called "Shine Clear" that became the theme song in the animated film.
 The song was composed with animation and was played at the finale of the film.
 The verses were written by Riga poet Sergey Timofeev (ru).
-Their song got translated into English titled "Flashlight" sung by Scottish band "Travis" with lead voice by Fran Healy.
+Their song got translated into English titled "Flashlight" sung by Scottish band Travis with lead voice by Fran Healy.
 The song premiered internationally.
 Henry Huo performed the title track for the film in China.